mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 ----

 .. warning::
-   Mac OSX is very experimental right now and unstable, don't use it for production purpose
+   Mac OSX is very experimental right now and unstable, don't use it for production purpose.

 You can download the latest binary if you want from our `website <https://krita.org/download/krita-desktop/>`__.
 It has only